homelab-alpha/docs/content/docs/docker/compose-information/uptime-kuma.info.md

 Let's break down what this `docker-compose.yml` file does in detail.
-This file is used to configure and deploy a service using Docker Compose, specifically setting up an Uptime Kuma instance for monitoring and alerting.
+This file is used to configure and deploy a service using Docker Compose, specifically setting up an Uptime Kuma instance for monitoring website uptime and alerting.

 Here's a detailed explanation: